Home » Blog » Mac OS X » Why Is OST File So Large? Find the Best Fixes Here

 Repair OST File

-If you suspect the OST file so large issue is due to corruption, rebuild the OST.
+If you suspect the OST file is so large issue is due to corruption, rebuild the OST.

-- It creates a fresh OST and re-downloads the mailbox.
+4. It create new OST and re-downloads the mailbox

 Or use the SCANPST.exe repair tool.